 - Place whole cauliflower head in a cast iron skillet or shallow Dutch oven, add about ¼ water to bottom of pan, cover entire skillet with aluminum foil or cover Dutch oven with lid, and roast until cauliflower is softened, but not quite fork tender.
 Mine took about 40 minutes.

 - While the cauliflower is roasting, make the Spice Rub.
-Whisk together minced garlic, soy sauce, lime juice, dried oregano, ground cumin, hot pepper sauce, black pepper and salt.
+Whisk together minced garlic, soy sauce, aji amarillo or other hot sauce, lime juice, dried oregano, ground cumin, salt and pepper.
 The rub should be about the consistency of ketchup so it sticks to the cauliflower.
 If it's too thick, add olive oil ½ teaspoon at a time.

 - Remove the cauliflower from the oven and remove the aluminum foil or lid.
 Using a small brush, cover the whole cauliflower head with the spice rub, making sure to get in between florets and underneath.
 Do not use your hands; the cauliflower is very hot.